rafaelgard/rafaelgard/README.md

 ## Hi there, I'm Rafael Gardel - Data Scientist, Master's Degree in Industrial Engineering (USP). and passionate about modeling and programming!!

 - 📝 Interests: Operational Research, Data Science
-- 🌱 I’m currently learning NoSQL
+- 🌱 I’m currently learning Julia and NoSQL
-- 🔍 2024 Goals: Learning more about vehicle routing problem (VRP), heuristics and metaheuristics
+- 🔍 2025 Goals: Learning more about vehicle routing problem (VRP), heuristics and metaheuristics
 - ⚡ Fun fact: I love to listen music and play guitar